Kłodzko: Modern Poland

-After the capitulation of Nazi Germany in 1945, the town became part of Poland under border changes promulgated at the Potsdam Conference, which transferred most of Silesia to Poland.
+After the capitulation of Nazi Germany in 1945, the town became part of Poland under border changes promulgated at the Potsdam Conference, although with a Soviet-installed communist regime, which stayed in power until the Fall of Communism in the 1980s.
 The Polish took over administration in June 1945.
 German sources report that oppression immediately began.
 Germans were deported in February 1946, in accordance to the Potsdam Agreement.
 The town was repopulated by Poles, some of whom were Polish refugees from former eastern Polish territories annexed by the Soviet Union, from where they had been displaced by Soviet authorities in accordance to new borders decreed at Yalta Conference, while most came from war-devastated central Poland.
 In May 1945 Czechoslovakia tried to annex the area on behalf of Czech minority (living especially in the western part of the land, called "Czech Corner") and historical claims, but under pressure from the Soviet Union the Czech minority was expelled to Czechoslovakia.

+In the following years, the Polish anti-communist resistance was active in Kłodzko, including the nationwide Home Army-NIE-Freedom and Independence Association and 12 local youth organizations.

 On 20 August 1946, the town was struck by a large tornado, rated by the European Severe Storms Laboratory (ESSL) to have been F2–F4 intensity on the Fujita scale.
 The ESSL documented the path length of the tornado at 10 km with a maximum width of 1000 m and noted, "to less information to" assign a solid rating for the tornado.

 In the 1950s and 1960s much of the town centre was damaged by landslides.
 It turned out that throughout the city's history, generations of Kłodzko's merchants had developed an extensive net of underground basements and tunnels.
 They were used for storage and, in times of trouble, as a safe shelter from artillery fire.
 With time the tunnels were forgotten, especially after the original German population was deported, and during the years after World War II many of them started to collapse, along with the houses above.
 Since the 1970s the tunnels were conserved and the destruction of the city was stopped.
 Another disaster happened in 1997, when the city was damaged by flooding even greater than that of 1938.
 However, the town quickly recovered.
 The town was badly affected by the 2024 Central European floods.

 On 28 June 1972, the Catholic parishes of Kłodzko were redeployed from the traditional Hradec Králové diocese (est. 1664; Ecclesiastical province of Bohemia) into the Archdiocese of Wrocław.
 From 1975 to 1998 Kłodzko was administratively part of the former Wałbrzych Voivodeship.

 Currently, Kłodzko is one of centres of culture, commerce and tourism in Lower Silesia.